vbuzzano/Bifrost/README.md

 - Network connectivity to Amiga (Ethernet or USB FTDI)

 ### Amiga Requirements
+- AmigaOS 2.0 or later — only tested on AmigaOS 3.x hardware so far (see Testing & Validation below)
+- 68020 or better CPU (stock or accelerated)
-- Any Amiga with a TCP/IP stack (AmiTCP, Roadshow, or ApolloOS networking) — no specific accelerator or chipset required
+- A TCP/IP stack (AmiTCP, Roadshow, or ApolloOS networking)
-- AmigaOS 3.x
 - Network connectivity to PC

 ### Setup